I flunked retirement

 I was surprised at the number of times it was picked up by the media.
 Last Thursday night while still in Houston, I did my first live interview.

 Although I winced at some of the ‘wells’ and the ‘ums’ in the beginning, not all bad for the first in a very long time.
-I think these talks are sort of like riding a bike; despite the fact that my bike riding skills were never totally awesome, I know I’ll get better at quickly formulating a reply without the need of the non-words.
+These talks are like riding a bike. even though my bike riding skills were never totally awesome, I know I’ll get better at quickly formulating a reply without the need for non-words.

 Too many friends and neighbors whose interests seem bounded by their dwindling investment portfolios and the increasing number of maladies that are applied with each visit to their doctor.
 They are consumed by what they watch each evening on the nightly news and feel depressed, anxious and sad about the country, the government, the economy and their lives.
 How tragic and unnecessary — and such a waste of skills and gifts.